NetBiol/Covid19/README.md

-This git repository is the home of Korcmsaros group COVID scripts.\
+This git repository is the home of Korcsmaros group COVID scripts.\
 If you have any questions feel free to ask to:\
 Marton Olbei: marton.olbei at earlham.ac.uk\
 Dezso Modos: dezso.modos at quadram.ac.uk\